EU Restrictive Measures

 An EU asset freeze has two key elements.
 First, all funds and economic resources of an EU listed party that belong to, are owned, held or controlled by that party are required to be frozen.
 Second, it is prohibited to make funds or economic resources available, directly or indirectly, to, or for the benefit of, listed parties.

-‘Funds’ broadly covers financial assets and benefits of every kind (including cash, cheques, securities and debt instruments such as stocks and shares, bonds, dividends, letters of credit, etc.).
+‘Funds’ broadly covers financial assets and benefits of every kind (including cash, cheques, securities and debt instruments such as stocks and shares, bonds, dividends and letters of credit).
 ‘Economic resources’ is a broad concept that covers essentially any asset that can be used to obtain funds, goods or services, and includes, for example, the supply of goods (regardless of any price charged) if these can in turn be used by the recipient to generate income.
-‘Indirectly’ making economic resources available to a listed party could involve, for example, making payments or offering goods or services to a third party affiliated with the listed party (e.g., through ownership or control).
+‘Indirectly’ making economic resources available to a listed party could involve, for example, making payments or offering goods or services to a third party affiliated with the listed party (e.g., to an entity owned or controlled by the entity subject to an asset freeze).

-Under EU guidance, ‘ownership’ is triggered when a party holds more than 50 per cent of proprietary rights of an entity or has a majority interest (but without ownership aggregation, i.e., the shares of different listed owners are not considered together, as would be the case, for example, under US sanctions).
-The test to assess whether a legal person or entity is ‘controlled’ by another person or entity refers to factual elements set out in EU guidance, such as voting rights control, power to appoint company leadership, among other things, so that determination requires a case-by-case assessment.
+Under EU guidance, ‘ownership’ is triggered when a party holds more than 50 per cent of proprietary rights of an entity or has a majority interest.
+In a significant change, in March 2022, the European Commission clarified in guidance that ownership interests should be aggregated, as under US sanctions, meaning that the minority shareholdings by different listed parties are to be considered together and – if exceeding 50 per cent, would trigger ownership for EU asset freeze purposes.
+The test to assess whether a legal person or entity is ‘controlled’ by another person or entity refers to factual elements set out in EU guidance, such as voting rights control or power to appoint company leadership, so that determination requires a case-by-case assessment.
 If any of these criteria are satisfied, it is considered that the legal person or entity is controlled by another person or entity, unless the contrary can be established in a particular case.

-Even if parties are asset freeze targets, there are certain exemptions to the EU asset freeze restrictions.
-Commonly, EU sanctions regulations provide licensing grounds on the basis of which the competent authorities of EU Member States may authorise payments in relation to basic needs, legal fees and disbursements or service charges for routine holding or maintenance of frozen funds or economic resources, or humanitarian purposes (e.g., in relation to Syria).
+There are certain exemptions to the EU asset freeze restrictions.
+Most EU sanctions regulations provide that the competent authorities of EU Member States may authorise payments in relation to basic needs, legal fees and disbursements or service charges for routine holding or maintenance of frozen funds or economic resources, or humanitarian purposes (e.g., in relation to Syria).
 These exemptions are often accompanied by strict conditions, which the national competent authorities in charge of assessing the requests need to verify.

 For example, under the EU asset freeze relating to the annexation of Crimea, Member States may authorise payments to listed persons that are due under a contract or agreement that was concluded prior to the listing, or to satisfy an arbitral award ‘before’ the listing or a judgment of a court in an EU Member State ‘either before or after’ the listing.
 Further, any payments owed to listed persons (e.g., under prior contracts or pursuant to judicial, administrative or arbitral decisions) must be paid into a frozen account.